arleypadua/PKHeX.Everywhere/README.md

 This repository offers 2 different ways of accessing PKHex features in any operating system: a web-based version and a terminal-based version compiled to all major operating systems (macOS, Linux and Windows).

 ## PKHeX.Web
 The PKHeX Web version ([pkhex-web.github.io](https://pkhex-web.github.io)) provides a user-friendly interface accessible via any web browser.
-This version supports plug-ins and includes built-in auto legality mode for ensuring the legality of Pokémon data.

 ![](./docs/pkhex-web-demo.gif)